I Can See Your Voice Thailand: Broadcast history

 One week after second season finale, the series continued with a third season premiering on 21 November 2018.
-As part of their upcoming live tour in Bangkok, Danish pop band Lukas Graham played as a guest artist on the 20 February 2019 episode.
+Ahead of their then-upcoming live tour in Bangkok, Danish pop band Lukas Graham played as a guest artist on the 20 February 2019 episode.
 Trinity played in the fourth season premiere on 4 November 2020, in co-production and collaboration with Bigo Live; this also conducted an in-game event I Can Show my Voice.
 At that time during the COVID-19 pandemic, Workpoint TV continued production of the show with health and safety protocols implemented.

-In celebration of the show's fifth anniversary, a fifth season (subtitled Festival) premiered on 13 October 2021, in which featured a lineup of mystery singers applying on a random theme.
-4EVE played in the finale on 23 February 2022, formally concluding the six-year continuous broadcast that had spawned for 313 overall episodes.
+In celebration of the show's fifth anniversary, a subsequent season (subtitled Festival) premiered on 13 October 2021, featuring a concept of randomised theme applying to an entire cast, mystery singers, and the stage itself.
+4EVE went on to play for its finale on 23 February 2022, and thus formally concluding the six-year continuous broadcast that had aired for 313 episodes.

 In May 2023, Workpoint TV renewed the series for a sixth season with its subtitle T-pop (actually featuring guest artists from the Thai pop music genre), which premiered on 5 July 2023.
-For the first time since third season's late 2019 episodes, spectators are allowed on tapings.
+For the first time since third season's late-2019 episodes, spectators are allowed on tapings.

 Aside from the regular games, highlight specials that have occasionally aired also include Yearender Showcases (held at the New Year's Eve of 2016 and 2020) and the weather-themed Summer, Rainy and Winter Showcases (from fourth to fifth season).

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, 13 members have been assigned as panelists, with their original lineup consisting of Thanawat Prasitsomporn, Jakkawal Saothongyuttitum, and Maneenuch Smerasut.
-Later members also include Techin Ploypetch, Darunee Sutiphitak (from 2nd season); Nilubon Amonwitthawat, Nachat Janthapan, Kapol Thongplub, Chaleumpol Tikumpornteerawong (from 3rd season); Panupan Jantanawong, Mongkol Sa-ardboonyaphat (from 4th season); Nalin Hohler and Warawut Poyim (from 6th season).
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, 19 celebrities have served as panelists, with their original lineup consisting of Thanawat Prasitsomporn, Jakkawal Saothongyuttitum, and Maneenuch Smerasut.
+Later members who joined the group's duties also include Nilubon Amonwitthawat, Nalin Hohler — from the 1st season; Nattapong Chatipong, Chirasak Panphum, Techin Ploypetch, Darunee Sutiphitak, Kapol Thongplub, Kiattisak Udomnak — from the 2nd season; Chinawut Indracusin, Nachat Janthapan, Mongkol Sa-ardboonyaphat, Chaleumpol Tikumpornteerawong, Saranyu Winaipanit — from the 3rd season; Tachakorn Boonlupyanun, Panupan Jantanawong — from the 4th season; and Warawut Poyim from the 6th season.